-- Key Board Level Committees (continued) - (b) Board Remuneration and Culture, Values and Conduct Committee
+Key Board Committees (continued)

+(b) Board Remuneration and Culture, Values and Conduct Committee

 Three Board members sit on the Board Remuneration and Culture, Values and Conduct Committee including two Independent Non-Executive Directors and one Non-Executive Director.
 The Board Remuneration and Culture, Values and Conduct Committee is chaired by an Independent Non-Executive Director and meets at least twice a year.
-The Board Remuneration and Culture, Values and Conduct Committee's responsibility is to assist the Board in discharging its responsibility for the design and operation of the Company's remuneration system, and the oversight of the Company's culture, Values and Conduct Committee the authority to approve the remuneration packages for the Company's senior management and key personnel with a view to creating a remuneration system that incentivises proper employee behavior, and to oversee the implementation of the Company's culture, values and conduct programme.
+The Board Remuneration and Culture, Values and Conduct Committee's responsibility is to assist the Board in discharging its responsibility for the design and operation of the Company's remuneration system, and the oversight of the Company's culture, values and conduct programme.
+The Board has delegated to the Board Remuneration and Culture, Values and Conduct Committee the authority to approve the remuneration packages for the Company's senior management and key personnel with a view to creating a remuneration system that incentivises proper employee behavior, and to oversee the implementation of the Company's culture, values and conduct programme.